• Skip to main content

 It’s these large spikes in force that have the potential to cause injury.

-So how can we reduce both cheating and the need to do it?
+So how can we reduce cheating?

-Firstly slow down.
+First, slow down.
 You’ll be surprised how much harder any strength training exercise becomes when you reduce the repetition speed.
 That’s because the muscles you are attempting to strengthen are doing more of the work.

-Secondly, start to recognise exercises where you’re unable to reach your available range of motion because the challenge becomes too great in the target muscle’s shortened range.
+Second, start to recognise exercises where you’re unable to reach your available range of motion because the challenge becomes too great in the target muscle’s shortened range.

 Try other machines in the gym that accomplish the same task, or make small adjustments to the exercise to see if it feels any different.
 For example, adding a little height to the cable in a cable row will reduce the end range challenge significantly.